 End flare, or distortion at the cut points, occurs as a material is progressively shaped.
 Residual stresses introduced during the process are most apparent at the ends of your components, sometimes leading to significant distortion.

-Methods to minimize end flare include roll design procedures and stretch forming, which involves overforming, underforming, and finally finishing the section.
+Modifying end flare includes roll design procedures and stretch forming, which involves overforming, underforming, and finishing the section.
 However, there’s a point where adding more passes doesn’t reduce your end flare.

 ‘This is the shape, and these are the tolerances up to 3” from each end.’

-Another approach is annealing, a process of heat treatment followed by cooling, which improves ductility, reduces brittleness, and importantly, relieves stresses absorbed during roll forming.
+Another approach is annealing, a process of heat treatment followed by cooling that improves flexibility, reduces brittleness, and, importantly, relieves stresses absorbed during roll forming.

 Springback